ZipCodeCore/TDD-AnimalFactory/README.md

 	* Click [here](./README-TDDPatterns.md) to gain more familiarity with TDD-structured programming.

 ## Getting Started
+* Begin by opening the project via its `pom.xml` with IntelliJ.
-* Begin by opening the `test.java.rocks.zipcodewilmington` package and completing each of the `TODO`s.
+* Continue by opening the `test.java.rocks.zipcodewilmington` package and completing each of the `TODO`s.

 ### CatTest
 * Create tests for `void setName(String name)`